A mindful Zen garden for kids is a simple and fun craft that you can do with your kids at home or in a kids’ yoga class.

 - Once you’ve finished raking and making designs, it’s up to you to decide to save it, or replace the rocks and obstacles and smooth out the sand.
 How does it feel to have your design be impermanent?

-Here are a few more examples of different Zen rock and fairy gardens you can set up with your kids or students!
-I hope you like them.
+Here are a few more examples of different mini Zen gardens you can set up with your kids or students!